epfl-ada/ada-2020-project-milestone-p3-p3_adenosine-deaminase/README.md

 **Data collection and wrangling**

-Datasets that we needed have been delineated in the previous section.
+Datasets that we need have been delineated in the previous section.

 **Building the model**